*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The Finish Is Medicinal And Herbal

-The final flavor point I want to make might be the ost offputting for most people.
+The final flavor point I want to make might be the most offputting for most people.
 I think this herbal blend has quite a medicinal or herbal flavor to it.
-That medicine taste that makes you pucker after drinking some cough medicine.
+That medicine taste makes you pucker after drinking some cough medicine.

 It is not that pronounced, of course, but the medicinal taste is still there and can be a great deterrent for finishing your cup of this herbal blend.
 There are still a lot of benefits to be had from both ginseng and astragalus roots so the taste might be an afterthought for some people.